launix-de/jsontype/README.md

 boolean - only accepts true or false function - only accepts a function undefined - only accepts undefined (a object entry must not be defined)

-* - accepts everything but undefined values
+[ * ] - accepts any array
-[type] - accepts only arrays of that specified subtype {name: type, name: type} - accepts only objects that have these properties with exactly these types {name: type, * : undefined} - accepts only objects that have no other properties than the named ones {name?: type} - accepts only objects that dont have this named property or the property has the specified type {"name": type} - accepts only objects which have this named property with exactly this type
+[type] - accepts only arrays of that specified subtype

+{name: type, name: type} - accepts only objects that have these properties with exactly these types {name: type, * : undefined} - accepts only objects that have no other properties than the named ones { * : type} - accepts only objects where all properties have the specified subtype {name?: type} - accepts only objects that dont have this named property or the property has the specified type {"name": type} - accepts only objects which have this named property with exactly this type
 </pre>